dlymarg/tiger-bball/README.md

 <img src="/project_details/pbp_2013.png"> <img src="/project_details/pbp_2017.png">

 Statistics from the 2013-2014 season (top figure) are placed in HTML-formatted tables, which makes data extraction relatively easy.
 Conversely, statistics from the 2017-2018 season (bottom figure) are in text-formatted tables, which makes data extraction difficult.
 Code for data extraction of the latter, more difficult format is complete (this is what is in `events12.py`).
+In the future, we hope to extract and implmement analysis on play-by-play data from other seasons.

+One avenue we can consider in our analysis is altering different parameters.
+For example, our analysis could change if we analyzed trends of Four Factors statistics in groups rather than individually.
+Additionally, we can potentially place different weights---or levels of importance---on different Four Factors statistics.
+In [the paper](https://statsbylopez.files.wordpress.com/2016/01/jqas-2007-3-3-1070.pdf) that outlines the Four Factors, field goal efficiency has the greatest weight, while free throw rate has the least weight.
+In other words, a team's field goal percentage is the greatest indicator (among the Four Factors statistics) of how a team will perform in a game.
+Finally, we can also adjust the length of time intervals in the Four Factors profiles.
+Since college basketball games are composed of two 20-minute halves, 10-minute time intervals divide each half of the game nicely.

+Another avenue we can consider is applying multivariate linear regression on our graph.
+This would make the process of analyzing trends of nodes in our graph quicker than analyzing trends of nodes using univariate linear regression (displayed above)